Critical reaction to 24: Controversy and criticisms

-Because of the "real-time" storytelling approach to 24, the series' willingness to directly address the threat of terrorism, the implementation of torture as a way to acquire information and the use and misuse of government authority, the series has generated a sizable critical reaction, both positive and negative.

 Depiction of Muslims

 In the early seasons of the series, there was little-to-no criticism regarding the show's portrayal of Muslims.
 No Muslim terrorists were present during Season One or Season Three.
 Season Two features a wide range of sympathetic Muslims.
 Early in the season, a British Muslim-named Reza Naiyeer is accused of being a terrorist.
 It is revealed later in the season that the terrorist is actually his American fiancée.
 In another episode, one Muslim terrorist transporting the bomb changes his mind and tries to stop the attack before he is killed by another terrorist.
 The twelfth episode features an Imam who confronts Syed Ali, the head of a terrorist organization named Second Wave, over Syed's twisted interpretation of Islam.

 The second half of the second season revolves around finding evidence to stop a war waged by the United States on three innocent Middle Eastern countries.
 A major theme during this arc revolves around the unjustified blame of Muslims for a terrorist bombing in the United States.
 A subplot involves President David Palmer attempting to quell Anti-Muslim sentiment and riots.
 In one episode, Palmer orders the National Guard to protect the Muslim community, telling his staff:

 A Muslim Intelligence Agent, Yusuf Auda, was added to the series late in the second season.
 His character was well received by fans of the series.
 Auda partnered with main characters Jack Bauer and Kate Warner against the Counter-Terrorist Unit, which was at the time seen by Bauer, Warner, and Auda as rushing into an unjustified war in the Middle East.
 An attack on Warner and Auda by anti-Muslim Americans resulted in Auda's death.
 As Auda died, Jack whispered the words, "I'm sorry, I'm sorry", the same thing he whispered when another character died in the first season.

 Criticism of the show's depiction of Muslims began in Season Four, in which the main antagonists were Muslims affiliated with the fictional terrorist group Turkish Crimson Jihad.
 In the first episode of Season 4, a Muslim-American family is depicted to be among these, in which parents and their teenage son actively engage in a plot to kill Americans However, the son and the mother are both portrayed sympathetically later in the season.
 The writers of the show said in a special DVD feature that they countered this depiction of terrorist Muslims by showing opposing situations.